 EPOGEN® and Aranesp® stimulate the production of red blood cells.
 EPOGEN® is marketed in the United States for the treatment of anemia associated with chronic renal failure in patients on dialysis.
 Aranesp® is marketed in the United States, most countries in Europe, Australia, and New Zealand for the treatment of anemia associated with chronic renal failure, including patients on dialysis and patients not on dialysis.
 Aranesp® is also marketed in the United States for the treatment of chemotherapy-induced anemia in patients with non-myeloid malignancies.
-Aranesp® is marketed in Europe for the treatment of anemia in adult patients with non-myeloid malignancies.
+Aranesp® is marketed in Europe for the treatment of anemia in adult cancer patients with solid tumors receiving chemotherapy and for the treatment of chemotherapy-induced anemia in adult patients with non-myeloid malignancies.